“It’s better to be alone than in bad company.” George Washington attribution – Character

 Kids are in the midst of making so many ethical choices about the types of people they should be hanging out with.
 There is peer pressure to spend time with friends who may make questionable life choices but whose approval is important for a child’s self-esteem.
 Friendship advice from parents, coaches and other authority figures often go unheard because they conflict with what kids believe inside.
 Decisions on which company to keep are never easy but they are integral to the healthy moral development of human beings.

-Join Steve and Dan Fouts – founders of Teach Different and twin brothers with over 50 years of teaching experience – along with Mirna Madi, International Baccalaureate English language and literature teacher at the Bahrain Bayan School – for an unforgettable conversation about character using the Teach Different 3-Step Method.
+Join Steve and Dan Fouts – founders of Teach Different and twin brothers with over 50 years of teaching experience – along with Mirna Madi, International Baccalaureate English language and literature teacher in Bahrain – for an unforgettable conversation about character using the Teach Different 3-Step Method.

 Whether you are a teacher, school leader, or simply someone interested in experiencing the joy and fulfillment of challenging kids with big ideas, join our worldwide Community of Practice FREE for 30 days.
 Membership includes access to our robust library of resources, conversation plans, and lively discussions among teachers and faculty.